metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Bridgewater with a tightrope run to score a touchdown for his team.
 Trying to salvage his image after last week's terrible whiff.

-Derwin James is an absolute beast in all aspects of defense, even going as far as knocking Teddy Bridgewater out of the game (maybe temporarily though)
+Derwin James is an absolute beast in all aspects of defense, even going as far as knocking Teddy Bridgewater out of the game (maybe temporarily though.

+I swear, the Chargers can never quite finish on rushing plays.
+It's so sad, but they're absolutely hopeless against teams that can run the ball well.
+Even in situations where it's obvious the other team is planning on running the ball, the Chargers are hopeless.